OpenWaterFoundation/owf-learn-tstool/README.md

 Contribute to the documentation as follows:

 1. Use GitHub repository issues to report minor issues.
 2. Use GitHub pull requests.

 ## Maintainers ##

 This repository is maintained by the [Open Water Foundation](https://openwaterfoundation.org/).

-## Contributors ##

-Steve Malers, Open Water Foundation (@smalers)

-## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).

-* 2017-10-30 - initial version.